 PARIS, France — Since he joined LVMH as chief digital officer nearly two years ago, Ian Rogers has been quietly working away on the debut of the group’s long-awaited return to multi-brand fashion e-commerce, eight years after the demise of San Francisco-based eLuxury, which closed in 2009.

 The new venture — launched under the umbrella of LVMH-owned department store Le Bon Marché and dubbed 24 Sèvres, a reference to the store’s Paris address — is set to debut in June, at a time when luxury e-commerce is growing fast.
-In the next 10 years, global consulting firm McKinsey & Company expects the share of luxury sales occurring online is expected to triple, making e-commerce the world’s third largest luxury market after China and the US.
+In the next 10 years, global consulting firm McKinsey & Company expects the share of luxury sales occurring online to triple, making e-commerce the world’s third largest luxury market after China and the US.

 But 24 Sèvres also faces a fashion e-commerce space that is increasingly crowded with competitors, from luxury incumbents like Neiman Marcus to traditional e-tailers like Yoox Net-a-Porter to platform players like Farfetch.
 And LVMH, the world’s largest luxury group, has an uneven track record online.
 While the company’s multi-brand beauty retailer Sephora generates strong online sales, Céline still lacks any kind of e-commerce presence at all.